janetruluck/Atom-Dark.tmTheme/README.md

 1. Download the `.tmTheme` file
 2. *Browse Packages* from the Command Palette (`Ctrl+Shift+P` on Windows and Linux, `⇧⌘P` on OS X)
 3. Copy the `.tmTheme` files to `Packages\User`
+4. Activate the color in your preferences menu

 #### Optional Cursor modifications